looker-open-source/sdk-codegen/README.md

 #### View the specification interactively

-**Note:** Interactive specification viewing is temporarily disabled.
-Please disregard this section for now.

 When the specification conversion completes successfully, the OpenAPI 3.x specification file is available locally, so you can search and explore the api using a command similar to the following:

 ```bash
 yarn view Looker.3.1.oas.json
 ```

-This command will start a web server on `http://localhost:5000` that allows you to browse and search the local specification file for the indicated specification file.
+This command will start a local web server that allows you to browse and search the indicated specification file.

 **Tip**: search for `query` or `dashboard` in the UI and see what you get!